fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/README.md

 1. Sign up or log in.

-    * Create an IBM Cloud Account at http://ibm.biz/RBM_TensorFlow
+    * Create an IBM Cloud Account or login at http://ibm.biz/RBM_TensorFlow

 1. Create an instance of Watson Studio